 We’ve already touched upon what you need to do if you haven’t had a client yet and don’t have any samples to show prospective clients.
 (Friendly reminder: you work on your blog and link prospective clients to your best blog posts.)

 That said, another option is guest posting on other people’s blogs.

 Sure, it’s time-consuming and you’re not going to get any money from it, but a guest post still serves as a sample.
 And this sample might win you a client in the future, which means that (technically) you will receive money from it eventually!
 (Happy dance.)

 You could also write some articles in your chosen niche just in Word, Pages or Google Docs and then send these to clients as samples.

 Either way, keep writing and keep publishing!
 It’s important to get your name out there as much as possible.

 6. Perfect Your Pitch

-A pitch is what you send out to prospective clients to ask them if they’d like to work with you.
+For those of you who might not know, a pitch is what you send out to prospective clients to ask them if they’d like to work with you.
 It’s essentially a cover letter but for freelance blog writers, and usually sent in email form.

 Your pitch needs to basically outline why that particular client should work with you.
 Ask yourself: